 - Keep an extra cash to give as a tip to your guides

 The Mt.
 Ulap hike was a great experience.
-Being at the height where you can grab the clouds and feel on your skin is fascinating and surreal.
-For our tour and what we recommend , you may also check out Hamog Outdoors Adventures Facebook Page for more details on the package.
+Being at the height where you can grab the clouds and feel it on your skin is fascinating and surreal.
+For our tour, we recommend that you also check out Hamog Outdoors Adventures Facebook Page for more details on the package.